constantinevi6/gmt_plot/README.md

 - [pyyaml](https://pyyaml.org): PyYAML is a full-featured YAML framework for the Python programming language.

-- [chardet](https://pypi.org/project/chardet/):Universal encoding detector for Python 2 and 3
+- [chardet](https://pypi.org/project/chardet/): Universal encoding detector for Python 2 and 3

 ## 安裝方式：